Szmbbq/festival_chronicle/README.md

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
-    * see <code>cs.nyu.edu/undecided/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/undecided/ait-final/login</code> for login page
-    * path will be set up after instructor gives the individual port
+    * Local and Google Strategy will be used
 * (3 points) Unit testing with JavaScript
     * use Mocha for unit testing
-* (2 points) Use a CSS preprocesser
+* (1-6 points) Use a Javascript library
-    * use Sess as CSS preprocesser
+    * use compromise as NLP tool to help create a valid question